pokhym/nvim/README.md

 Lives in `lua/pokhym/plugins/which-key.lua`.
 After a specified delay show what key combinations are available and their shortcuts.

+### `bookmarks.nvim`

+Lives in `lua/pokhym/plugins/bookmarks.lua`.
+Stores bookmarks for code locations with descriptions and tags.

 ### Language Server Stuff